DarkSmile92/rdev-container/README.md

 The idea was to migrate away from cloud9 and still have isolated development environments as containers.
 Docker seemed the right choice for this task and [ICECoder](https://icecoder.net/) looked nice with minimal dependencies.

+## Quickstart
-## Build base image and image in one command
+Build base image and image in one command and then run it

-    ./build.sh
+    sudo ./build.sh && sudo docker run -p 80:80 -d rdev-container

 ## Build the base image
     cd base-image && sudo docker build -t rdev-base . && cd ..